-Rochester Contemporary Art Center (RoCo) will host a juried exhibition inspired by Anna Murray Douglass, Rosetta Douglass Sprague, and Annie Douglass.
-This is a call to artists of all media and creative practices to submit individual or collaborative works.
-This exhibition builds upon several other initiatives dedicated to the Douglass Women and it will constitute a collective effort to expand their legacy and inspire the community.
-As I Recall Her... is presented in partnership with collaborating organizations 540WMain, Inc. and Frederick Douglass Family Initiatives, and will open in March, International Woman’s Month.
+As I Recall Her is a juried exhibition inspired by Anna Murray Douglass, Rosetta Douglass Sprague, and Annie Douglass.
+A call to artists of all media and creative practices was held and the following artists were selected.
+This exhibition builds upon several other initiatives dedicated to the Douglass Women (see below) and it constitutes a collective effort to expand their legacy and inspire the community.
+As I Recall Her... is presented in partnership with collaborating organizations 540WMain, Inc. and Frederick Douglass Family Initiatives, and other programs for International Woman’s Month.

 CALL FOR ART

 In 2022 RoCo invited submissions of all media related to, or inspired by, the Douglass Women.
 We welcomed artworks that help expand public awareness of these figures within the Douglass family and those that creatively interpret their lives.
 We also encouraged projects that highlight the stories and voices of other Black women who make significant, but overlooked, contributions to the world.
 Jurors: Erica Mock & Quajay Donnell.

 As I Recall Her… builds upon several projects dedicated to the Douglass Women and invites artists of all media to participate in honoring and expanding their legacy.